Launch facility for Proton rocket at Site 200

 Pad No. 40 entered service in 1977 and Pad No. 39 became operational in 1980.
 In December 1984, Soviet television showed a footage of the Proton rocket lifting off from Site 200, as it was carrying Vega planetary probes toward Venus.

 In 1998, both pads in Area 200 were transferred under civilian control of the Russian Space Agency.
 As of beginning of the year 2000, only Pad No. 39 remained operational at Site 200, while Pad No. 40 was officially under repair since 1991.

-Pad No. 39 was modified to launch the Proton-M rocket, along with Pad No. 24, however Pad No. 39 was not expected to be compatible with payloads developed by ISS Reshetnev until at least 2014.
+Pad No. 39 was modified to launch the Proton-M rocket, along with Pad No. 24 at Site 81, however Pad No. 39 was not expected to be compatible with payloads developed by ISS Reshetnev until at least 2014.
 The facility was reported to be under refurbishment in 2012.

 Site 200 in November 1998.

 During 2004, Russian and Kazakh officials discussed a possibility of building a launch complex for the Angara rocket in Baikonur.
 A formal agreement between two governments on the construction of the complex dubbed Baiterek was reached on December 22, 2004.
 According to one proposal, the complex would use Site 200's launch Pad No. 40 for the Proton rocket, which had stayed abandoned and decrepit at the turn of the 21st century.